PanagiotisTselentis/CTF-Writeups/TCM Security/Academy/Enumeration/FTP 21.md

 ![](attachments/Pasted%20image%2020251125152100.png)

-and then I read the file and the contents were some credentials:
+and then I read the file and the contents were some credentials and password `cd73502828457d15655bbd7a63fb0bc8`:

 ```
 Hello Heath !